lumol-org/lumol/doc/src/tutorial/argon.md

 ```

 At the end we define how we propagate the system from one step to another.
 Here
-we are using a Monte-Carlo simulation at 500 K, and the only Monte-Carlo move is
+we are using a Monte Carlo simulation at 500 K, and the only Monte Carlo move is
 a translation of maximum amplitude of 1 A.

 ```toml